oceanprotocol/pdr-backend/READMEs/sim.md

 ```

 What the engine does:
-1. Set simulation parameters.
+1. Set sim parameters
 2. Grab historical price data from exchanges and stores in `lake_data/` dir.
-It re-uses any previously saved data.
+It re-uses any previously saved data
 3. Run through many 5 min epochs.
 At each epoch:
-   - Build a model or get predictions from chain
+   - Build a model
    - Predict
    - Trade
-   - Log to console and `logs/out_<time>.txt`
+   - Log (to console, and `logs/out_<time>.txt`)

-By default, simulation uses a linear model inputting prices of the previous 2-10 epochs as inputs (autoregressive_n), just BTC close price as input, a simulated 0% trading fee, and a trading strategy of "buy if predict up; sell 5min later".
-You can play with different values in `my_ppss.yaml`.

-Profit isn't guaranteed: fees, slippage and more eats into them.
-Model accuracy makes a big difference too.

-To see simulation CLI options: `pdr sim -h`.
+To see sim options: `pdr sim -h`.

-Simulation uses Python [logging](https://docs.python.org/3/howto/logging.html) framework.
-Configure it via [`logging.yaml`](../logging.yaml).
-[Here's](https://medium.com/@cyberdud3/a-step-by-step-guide-to-configuring-python-logging-with-yaml-files-914baea5a0e5) a tutorial on yaml settings.
+Sim uses Python [logging](https://docs.python.org/3/howto/logging.html) framework.
+Configure it via [`logging.yaml.`](../logging.yaml) [Learn more](https://medium.com/@cyberdud3/a-step-by-step-guide-to-configuring-python-logging-with-yaml-files-914baea5a0e5).

-## Sim / mock trade on live data
+## 3. Sim: mock trade on live data

 In my_ppss.yaml, set `tradetype` as `livemock`.
 This will simulate & mock-trade on _live_ data.

-Let's run the engine!
-In console:
+Then, run the engine from console:

 ```console
 pdr sim my_ppss.yaml
 ```

-## Trade on real data
+## 4. Trade on live real data

 In my_ppss.yaml, set `tradetype` as `livereal`.
 This will trade _for real_ on _live_ data.

-Let's run the engine!
-In console:
+Then, run the engine from console:

 ```console
 pdr sim my_ppss.yaml
 ```